gabrielriviere999-commits/portfolio/README.md

 On this site, you will find mainly txt, html, pdf files organized in the form of galleries.
 - To see the files, you can click on the button < or >
 - To see the file in a new tab, click on the button □
+- To download the file, click on the button ↓

 To display the site menu, click on the top left button ≡ :
 - Rechercher : opens the file search page.